OWASP/Top10/2021/docs/A05_2021-Security_Misconfiguration.md

 ## Overview

-Moving up from #6 in the previous edition, 90% of applications were tested for some form of misconfiguration, with an average incidence rate of 4.%, and over 208k occurences of a CWE in this risk category.
+Moving up from #6 in the previous edition, 90% of applications were tested for some form of misconfiguration, with an average incidence rate of 4.%, and over 208k occurences of a Common Weakness Enumeration (CWE) in this risk category.
 With more shifts into highly configurable software, it's not surprising to see this category move up.
 Notable CWEs included are *CWE-16 Configuration* and *CWE-611 Improper Restriction of XML External Entity Reference*.